 While her designs are very distinct, they tend to defy classification.
 Most of her clothing was comprised of huge quantities of fabric and often included beautiful embroidery, masks and dramatic neck and headpieces.
 She also had a thing for armour.
 Lush, overwhelming, eerie, otherworldly and frightening are some other adjectives that come to mind to describe it.
 Personally I'd say that she designed on the dreamlike visionary level of a couple of my other favourites, Jean-Paul Gaultier and Alexander McQueen.

 I'm now exceptionally glad that I bought Eiko by Eiko - the enormous hardcover coffee table compendium of her fashion, design and advertising work - from Goodwill Online about three years ago, despite the fact that it's been damaged by what appears to have been a small child with scissors.
-With shipping I paid about $20 for it; it retails on Amazon for $285 new, $80+ used.
-I really need to get back to NYC (where she ended up living) for a number of reasons, one of them being to see some of her work on permanent display at MoMA.
+(When this was originally written in 2012 it retailed on Amazon for $285 new, though it is now a fraction of that price, which is kind of weird.)

 ("There are no rails on the High Heel Express")

 One wonderful example from her last campaign for the Japanese department store chain is a commercial in which she directed Faye Dunaway to carefully peel and eat a hard boiled egg.
 Her trained movements are alternately quick and sensual, creating a rhythmic and mildly erotic dance of sorts that compliments the background music.